 Augustine Leudar is a multidisciplinary audio-visual artist who specialises in spatial audio and Interactive 3D sound.
 He creates 3d soundart, audio holograms, , sonic illusions and immersive installations that surprise, mislead, and delight audiences.
 His work often incorporates other artistic disciplines such as sculpture, 3D printing, theatre, and painting.
+His work is often on a huge scale often with many acres being covered with immersive sound.
 Characterised by a surreal sense of humor, he creates new worlds and augmented realities through hidden speakers and projectors, concealed microphones, and mischievous intent, turning any space into anywhere, from the smallest nook to entire woodland expanses.

-“The Stone Tapes” was an installation at the Giant’s Ring Neolithic Site Ireland covering 6 acres.
+“The Stone Tapes” was an installation at the Giant’s Ring Neolithic Site Ireland covering and was the largest installation of its kind 6.9 acres.
 Informed by mythology and archaeoacoustics, it used immersive interactive 3D sound to play with standing waves on the site and using resonances to invite the audience into an alternative and eerie reality.
 A review of the event can be read here.
 Recently he has started to match interactive 3D sound with interactive 3D visuals to create playful and immersive environments such as this collaboration at the Athens Science Festival.
+In 2019 he wrote, directed and designed the “Otherworld” interactive walkaround experience in Alexandra Park in Hastings for the Hastings Storytelling Festival.

-Augustine is the artistic director of “Magik door” a production company specialising in 3-D audio and immersive environments.
+Augustine is the artistic director of “Magik door” a studio specialising in 3-D audio and immersive environments.

 “…a most surreal, otherworldly experience……As we walked back down the lane after this ethereal experience, here was a feeling that we had witnessed something fleeting and beautiful.
 Tonight at the Giant’s Ring you won’t find a new age sound installation.
 This is the beauty and uniqueness of projects such as this.”